U.S.-based money market funds have $43 billion outflow: Lipper

 Without a debt ceiling increase, the government would have faced a default on its IOUs, including some of those very same short-term Treasuries held in those money funds, which traders feared would wreak havoc on the global economy.

-Late Wednesday, the U.S. Congress passed a deal to prevent the United States from defaulting and end the government shutdown.
+Late Wednesday, U.S. Senate leaders announced a deal to prevent the U.S. from defaulting and end the government shutdown on October 16.

 It’s possible next week some of that money pulled from money market funds will return now that the crisis has passed, but some lasting damage may have been done to investor confidence.